sallykim5/SpacedOut/README.md

 let currentScrollAmount = scrollSpeed * scrollAdjustment //determines what scroll speed should be for this update using adjustment factor

  ```
- - The player is challenged by tracking the duration of the game and increasing the movement speed once a certain amount of time passes.
+ - By tracking the duration of the game, I can increase the speed of the game as time passes.
+The player also earns points for staying alive (but not as much as he or she would by collecting rockets).

 ---